ccbogel/QualCoder/README.md

 Sometimes there are problems recognising the audio/video VLC library file: libvlc.dll
 Some solutions are to add the path of the file here: [https://stackoverflow.com/questions/42045887/python-vlc-install-problems?noredirect=1](https://stackoverflow.com/questions/42045887/python-vlc-install-problems?noredirect=1)

+The log file on Windows does not make use of the rotating file handler, so the log file may become large.
+If so, delete the log file.
+It will be re-created automatically.

 ### MacOS